 The rules for the new Sorry! have been modified over the last decade to make it easier for young children to enjoy the game, though the gameplay is essentially the same.
 Each player gets four pawns and they need to get home before the rest of the players.
 Sounds simple until you add in the tricky cards with special instructions that send you backward, or allow you to switch places with other players and even a Sorry card which sends a player back to start.

 Players rely on luck of the draw to win this game but the new version means you don’t need a special card to get out of start which allows younger children a chance to play with fewer issues.
-Older members of the family would probably prefer the newer version of the game.
+Older members of the family would probably prefer the older version of the game.
 Either way, this classic family game teaches patience and many other skills as kids learn about luck and saying Sorry!

 DreamWorks Trouble: Trolls World Tour Board Game